World looks on as Saudi crown prince and Vladimir Putin laugh, clasp hands

 Khashoggi was killed after entering Saudi embassy in Turkey’s capital on Oct.
 2.

-After vehement denials that Riyadh was involved in Khashoggi's disappearance, Saudi officials admitted that the U.S.-based dissident was killed inside the embassy building in what it called a “rogue” operation.
+After vehement denials that Riyadh was involved in Khashoggi's disappearance, Saudi officials admitted that the U.S.-based dissident was killed inside the embassy in Istanbul in what it called a “rogue” operation.
 The kingdom denies the crown prince had any knowledge of the killing.

-Although U.S. intelligence assessed that Bin Salman likely ordered Khashoggi's killing, President Donald Trump last week decided against imposing sanctions on an important trade ally and Middle East intermediary, saying he was not convinced the crown prince was involved.
+Although U.S. intelligence assessed that the crown prince likely ordered Khashoggi's killing, Trump last week decided against imposing sanctions on an important trade ally and Middle East intermediary, saying he was not convinced the crown prince was involved.